Cowboy: Etymology and mainstream usage

 The English word cowboy has an origin from several earlier terms that referred to both age and to cattle or cattle-tending work.
+The English word cowboy was derived from vaquero, Spanish for cowherd or cattle-herder, from vaca, meaning "cow", and the suffix -ero used in nouns to indicate a trade, job, occupation, profession or position; itself from the vaccārius, which means cowherd, from vacca, meaning “cow”, and the suffix -ārius used to form nouns denoting an agent of use, such as a dealer or artisan, from other nouns.

-The English word cowboy was derived from vaquero, a Spanish word for an individual who managed cattle while mounted on horseback.
-Vaquero was derived from vaca, meaning "cow", which came from the Latin word vacca.
 "Cowboy" was first used in print by Jonathan Swift in 1725, and was used in the British Isles from 1820 to 1850 to describe young boys who tended the family or community cows.
 Originally though, the English word "cowherd" was used to describe a cattle herder (similar to "shepherd", a sheep herder), and often referred to a pre-adolescent or early adolescent boy, who usually worked on foot.
 This word is very old in the English language, originating prior to the year 1000.

 By 1849 "cowboy" had developed its modern sense as an adult cattle handler of the American West.
 Variations on the word appeared later.
 "Cowhand" appeared in 1852, and "cowpoke" in 1881, originally restricted to the individuals who prodded cattle with long poles to load them onto railroad cars for shipping.
 Names for a cowboy in American English include buckaroo, cowpoke, cowhand, and cowpuncher.
 Another English word for a cowboy, buckaroo, is an anglicization of vaquero (/es/).